CompArchCam/Cinnamon/README.md

 Please cite this paper if you produce any work that builds upon this code and / or data.

+## This branch

+Warning, this branch contains an experimental version of Cinnamon that inlines the added code (rather than using clean calls) and adds support for modifying instructions.
+Since it is experimental, the syntax of the DSL is in flux and may change without notice, and some features may not work correctly.

+These modifications will only work with Janus, not Pin or Dyninst.
+To use them you will need to checkout the 'modifying-cinnamon' version of Janus.

 ## Licence

 Cinnamon is released under an Apache licence.